 Let your child pick the book.
-This will allow him or her to be an active participant in the process.
-Try to display a few books on shelves with the covers facing forward (instead of the spines).
+This will allow them to be an active participant in the process.
+Display a few books on shelves with the covers facing forward (instead of the spines).
 Kids will be more attracted to choosing a book if they can see what it offers from the cover.

 Words aren’t essential.
 If your child is too young to choose a book, words won’t necessarily matter.
-Wordless picture books are a great way to let the child be engaged visually while you point out colors or shapes or even make up your own story.
+Wordless picture books are a great way to engage the child visually while you point out colors or shapes or even make up your own story.
 Even as kids get older, wordless picture books are an excellent way to engage the young imagination by asking things like, “What do you think is happening here?”
 “Why do you think the boy did that?”
 “What do you think will happen next?”

 Start with short books.
-Until you get a feel for your child’s attention span limits, choose books that are short and sweet.
+Until you get a feel for your child’s attention span limits, choose short and sweet books.
 If your child wants to read another, go for it!
-But if he or she starts getting fidgety or losing focus, end your reading on a positive note and don’t try to force more than they can consume in one sitting.
+But if they start getting fidgety or losing focus, end your reading on a positive note, and don’t try to force more than they can consume in one sitting.

 Don’t be afraid to get into character.
-If you’re reading a book with dialog, give each character his or her own voice.
+If you’re reading a book with dialog, give each character their own voice.
 Make it silly and fun!
 When you come across sounds like “BOOM!” or “ZOOM!” match your voice to the action.
-Kids get a kick out of hearing their parents get into the story, and it engages their interest even further.
+Kids get a kick out of hearing their parents get into the story, which engages their interest even further.

 Don’t’ stop reading as they get older.
-Just because your child may be able to read on his or her own doesn’t mean you should stop reading aloud!
+Just because your child may be able to read on their own doesn’t mean you should stop reading aloud!
 Kids often hear on a higher level than they can read.
 Continue to read aloud for as long as possible.